Companion bus pass

 When completing your online application, you will be required to upload evidence of your disability to confirm that you are eligible for a disabled person's bus pass.
 To apply for a companion pass you must also upload evidence from one of the categories shown above and write clearly on the document that you are also applying for companion entitlement.

-If you cannot apply online at home, you can visit The Hereford Centre, Blueschool House, Blueschool Street, Hereford where we will take a photo of you in the office and assist you to complete the form.
+If you cannot apply online at home, we provide an appointment-only bus pass assistance service at Blueschool House, Blueschool Street, Hereford where we will take a photo of you in the office and assist you to complete the form:

 - Every Wednesday: 9.15am to 1.15pm (last appointment 12.45pm)